raystonge/tracker/readme.txt

 * Add a permission so the cost of an asset can be edited after it has been entered
 * Fixed errors in code when cost changed.
 This code was not running because editing the cost was not allowed
 * Created export for personal property
+* Add function to display version
+* starting to populate System Notes

 = 1.1.1
 * Fixed issue when searching for inactive users